Villfuk02/Project-Nitrogen/Documentation/Notes/Targetting.md

 - Draw on which parts of paths will [[Attacker]]s be targetted
     - green - all sizes
     - yellow - only large
+- right now it is done with line renderers
+    - sample terrain height along the line to draw it right above the terrain
+    - later maybe use a shader on the terrain itself